bzmind/Better-Google-Translate-Extension/README.md

-# Improved Google Translate Extension
+# Better Google Translate Extension
 ### Improvements
 - Changed the English voice translation's accent to US accent
 - Used better fonts and made the UI cleaner